rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 SSH is now configured to run on a custom port and accept only non-root users that pass a valid SSH key.
 For these settings to apply and persist, you must restart the SSH service.
 However, do not restart the service yet.
-Restarting SSH now might lock you out of the server, requiring you touse [rescue mode](how-to/rescue-mode) or the [web console](/how-to/start-a-console-session) to restore the configuration.
+Restarting SSH now might lock you out of the server, requiring you to use [rescue mode](how-to/rescue-mode) or the [web console](/how-to/start-a-console-session) to restore the configuration.
 You must configure the firewall before restarting the server.
-The firewall is discussed in the next section.
+We discuss the firewall in the next section.

 #### Amend iptables and restart SSH